-Share transfer restrictions are not simply obligations binding contracting parties, but constitute encumbrances on the shares themselves.
+Share-transfer restrictions are not simply obligations binding contracting parties, but constitute encumbrances on the shares themselves.
 A transferee of shares does not acquire greater rights than a transferor is able to convey.
 Restrictions on share transfers constitute part of the constitution of a company, elevating their importance to something greater than mere contractual obligations.
-In Duha Printers v.
-R., the Supreme Court of Canada held that "the USA is a corporate law hybrid, part contractual and part constitutional in nature".
+In Duha Printers (Western) Ltd. v.
+Canada, the Supreme Court of Canada held that "the USA is a corporate law hybrid, part contractual and part constitutional in nature."
 The result therefore is that a transfer contrary to such provisions not only constitutes a breach of contract, but the transfer itself is either void ab initio or voidable.

-Following the Frye decision, the surviving siblings henceforth disproportionately controlled, and benefitted in, the family business, contrary to the family consensus and shareholder agreement and contrary to the reasonable expectation of the parties.
+Following Frye, the surviving siblings henceforth disproportionately controlled, and benefited in, the family business, contrary to the family consensus and shareholder agreement and contrary to the reasonable expectation of the parties.
 None of the siblings could have expected to disproportionately benefit from the family business.
 The testator, as well as the beneficiary, was well aware of the transfer restrictions.
 What justification can there be for a rule that protects a person's ability to do something in death which he or she could not have legally done while alive?